ken133-dev/GabayBarangay1/USER_STORIES.md

 - **As a BHW**, I want to schedule prenatal check-ups and track appointment status so that I can ensure timely care for pregnant women.

-- **As a BHW**, I want to record vaccination details and generate immunization certificates so that parents have proof of vaccination.
+- **As a BHW**, I want to record immunization details and generate immunization e-cards so that parents have digital proof of vaccination.

-- **As a Patient**, I want to view my health appointment schedule and access my e-health card so that I can keep track of my medical visits.
+- **As a Parent/Resident**, I want to view my health appointment schedule and access my immunization e-card so that I can keep track of my medical visits.

 ### Features

 - Patient Registry
 - Appointment Scheduling
-- Health Records Management
+- Immunization Records Management
-- E-Card Generation
+- Immunization E-Card Generation
 - Certificate Generation
-- Vaccination Tracking

 ### Pages

 - Patient Management Page
 - Appointment Scheduling Page
-- Health Records Page
+- Immunization Cards Page
 - Certificate Generator Page
-- Vaccination Tracker Page

 ---